-Responsive Website, or Responsive Web Design have now become a buzzword.
+Responsive Website, or Responsive Web Design, has now become a buzzword.
 Why?
 Do you carry your PC or laptop with you everywhere you go, like everywhere?
 No, right?

-This is where responsiveness comes.
-And when we say a website has a responsive design, what I actually mean is that the website's layout fits the resolution of the screen perfectly, be it your PC, tablets or smart phones.
-And viola, you get an optimal viewing experience, irrespective of the screen size of your device.
+This is where responsiveness comes in.
+And when we say a website has a responsive design, I mean that the website’s layout fits the screen’s resolution perfectly, be it your PC, tablet or smartphone.
+And voila, you get an optimal viewing experience, irrespective of the screen size of your device.

 However, it is normal to get confused about where to start and how to make sure you have reached your ultimate optimization point.